 Classroom etiquette.
 Cell phone use/text messaging is strictly prohibited in the lecture hall at all times.
-Hats must be worn backwards during exams.

 Accommodations for students with disabilities.
 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.